c9/docs.c9.io/src/running_and_debugging/running_and_debugging_code.md

 ![Run Button Expanded](./images/run_debug_menu_button.png)

+**Run in debug mode** indicates that you want to run the current code through the debugger. **Auto show & hide debug tools** will reveal (or collapse) the debugging tools panel described below.
+You can also work with this presentation by going to **View | Panels**, and configuring the debugger there.

 ### Console Output

 Every time you run a project, the console expands to reveal output from your program.
 If you're launching a server, Cloud9 provides you with a URL to access the project.
 Otherwise, any statements sent by your application's print statements (like `console.log()` for Javascript, `print` for Python, or `puts` for Ruby) are also shown here.
 For example: